-“Yes, mom, let’s see where it goes.
+“Yes, mom, let’s see how it works out.
 The important thing is you’ve got to keep getting better…we need you more than ever around here.”

-No kibbitz was good kibbitz on the Ralph Desman front, whom Larry Castalone conjectured was tidying up his production reviews and pumping down the Gelusil in anticipation of Executive Creative Director, Phillip Richmond’s return from a development conference at the New York/Madison Avenue office.
+No kibbitz was good kibbitz on the Ralph Desman front, whom Larry Castalone conjectured was pumping down the Gelusil in anticipation of Executive Creative Director, Phillip Richmond’s return from a power pow-wow at the New York/Madison Avenue office.
 Per diems were as advertised, and I felt I was catching up with FBC’s pace and expectations, back of mind surmising that my mother’s improving vital signs pointed toward a steady recovery.
-But such healing wasn’t to be bedded on faith itself.

 “I’ll be just fine, son,” she coughed, lying still on the living room sofa, wrapped in several layers of blankets and comforters, floor model TV going, with the sound turned down.
-“I only pray this new job of yours will help clear your mind of the muddle you’ve brought back with you from out west—with the personal matters and such.”
+“I only pray this new job of yours will help clear your mind of the muddle you’ve brought back with you from out west.”

 “I don’t know, mom,” I sighed, straightening the face cloth on her forehead.
 “There’s plenty of loose ends on that front…things I’ve still got to figure out.”

-“Uh-huh, just remember, don’t I know you need somebody to push you—not nudge you, but shove you sometimes…one mother like me is enough.”
+“Uh-huh, just remember, you need somebody to push you—shove you sometimes…one doting mother like me is enough.”